A Brand New Approach to Horoscopes: How to Determine your Tarot Birth Card and Ecosystem

-To read my horoscopes, you’ll need to do one piece of very simple math to get to one of your tarot birth cards: A card I’m calling your Target.
+But to read my horoscopes, you’ll need to do one piece of very simple math to get to one of your tarot birth cards: A card I’m calling your Target.
 This math is addition-only, phone-calculator friendly, and you already know the numbers you need to add (your birthdate).
 But first:

 What is a Target birth Card?

-I’ll be teaching more about birth and year cards in my upcoming online course, but what you need to know to begin with is that it’s my reinterpretation of the traditional tarot Personality birth card (your personality characteristics).
+I’ll be teaching more about birth and year cards in an upcoming online course, but what you need to know to begin with is that it’s my reinterpretation of the traditional tarot Personality birth card (your personality characteristics).

 From a psychological perspective, this card indicates your persona or identity (like an astrological Sun sign), and from a soul-centric perspective I would frame this as the aspirations of your higher self-- or what you are learning to become.